CX-0012 Business Partner Data Pool API v5.1.1

 GET/legal-entities | Returns legal entities by different search parameters. |

-GET/legal-entities/{idValue} | Returns a legal entity by an identifier, like BPNL, DUNS or EU VAT ID, specified by the identifier type. |
+GET/legal-entities/{idValue} | Returns a legal entity by an identifier, such as German Handelsregisternummer, a VAT registration / taxpayer identification number, etc., specified by the identifier type. |

 POST/legal-entities/search | Returns legal entities by an array of BPNL. |

-POST/members/legal-entities/search | Returns only legal entities by an array of BPNL, which are owned by Catena-X Members. |
+POST/participants/legal-entities/search | Returns only legal entities by an array of BPNL, which are owned by data space participants. |

 GET/legal-entities/{bpnl}/sites | Returns all sites of a legal entity with a specific BPNL. |